harness/developer-hub/docs/continuous-delivery/verify/cv-getstarted/configure-first-cv.md

 sidebar_position: 20
 ---

-This topic describes how to add a simple Harness Continuous Verification (CV) step to Harness CD pipeline, configure your Application Performance Monitoring (APM) tool as a health source, and verify your deployment.
+This topic describes how to add a simple Harness Continuous Verification (CV) step to a Harness CD pipeline, configure your Application Performance Monitoring (APM) tool as a health source, and verify your deployment.

-## Prerequisite
+## Prerequisites

+Make sure that you have created:

-You must have created a connector for your health source in Harness.
+- A connector for your health source in Harness.
 To learn how to add a connector, go to [Connect to monitoring and logging systems](/docs/platform/Connectors/Monitoring-and-Logging-Systems/connect-to-monitoring-and-logging-systems).

-You must have created a CD pipeline in Harness.
-If you haven't created a CD pipeline in Harness yet, go to [Create your first CD pipeline](/docs/continuous-delivery/get-started/create-first-pipeline).
+- A CD pipeline in Harness.
+To learn how to create a CD pipeline in Harness yet, go to [Create your first CD pipeline](/docs/continuous-delivery/get-started/create-first-pipeline).

-## Step 1: Add a Verify step to your CD pipeline
+## Add a Verify step to your CD pipeline

 To add a Verify step to your pipeline, use one of the methods below.

 ### Add a Verify step while building a deployment stage

-If you're building a deployment stage and are currently on the **Execution Strategies** page:
+If you're building a deployment stage and are currently on the Execution Strategies page:

 1. Select the **Enable Verification** option.